LC-John/MiniC-Compiler/README.md

 ```

 Error/warning checking is performed based on the parse tree and the symbol table.
 The following errors/warnings will be checked.
+See the errors and warnings [here](/images/ew.md).

 ```
 ERROR